IvanGiacomoni/Iot-Individual-Assignments/README.md

 - **buzzer**, used to notify people, together with the blue led, that actual amounts of gas or smoke measured by the MQ-2 sensor are **above the control threshold**

 ## Data collected
-The DHT22 is a **digital** sensor that converts the analog signals to digital so that it can be easily read by the MCU.
+The **DHT22** sensor is a **digital** sensor that converts the analog signals to digital so that it can be easily read by the MCU.
 Features are the following:

 - Dimensions: 28mm X 12mm X 10mm
 - Unit of measurement: Celsius degrees